zerynth/docs-v3/docs/zCloud/zdm_intro.md

 ### The SaaS way

 Managing a database can be difficult but we have you covered.
-By integrating the zDeviceManager with out zStorage you don't need to worry about keeping the database online: we manage it for you and we also give you database independent API to access your data from any service.
+By integrating the zDeviceManager with zStorage you don't need to worry about keeping the database online: we manage it for you and we also give you database independent API to access your data from any service.